seppinho/pixyll/_posts/2015-08-25-docker-hadoop.md

 date:       2015-08-26 09:00:21
 categories: docker hadoop
 ---
 There are many ways how Docker can be used.
 In this blog post I'll summarize the steps I did to create a running Docker image for the Cloudera Version (CDH5) of Hadoop.
-It runs in pseudo-distributed mode which means that all Hadoop services are running on the same node.
-This tutorial requires a running Docker service on your system.
+This tutorial requires that Docker has been installed in advance.

 ## Ready-to-use image
 - Before we start, you can of course easily use my Docker image, run Hadoop MapReduce jobs and skip the rest of the steps.